HouraiTeahouse/parallel_vec/README.md

 entities.swap_remove(0);
 ```

-## Nightly
-This crate requires use of GATs and therefore requires the following nightly features:
- * `generic_associated_types`

 ## `no_std` Support
 By default, this crate requires the standard library.
 Disabling the default features
 enables this crate to compile in `#![no_std]` environments.
 There must be a set global